 Oracle verifies, evaluates, promotes awareness about, and addresses risks associated with forced labor and human trafficking.
 Examples of our efforts include the following:

 Auditing suppliers: Oracle audits its hardware supply chain suppliers based on the EICC Code of Conduct, and also reviews EICC audit results for these suppliers.

-Supplier certification: Oracle has initiated a supplier certification process.
-It requires our direct hardware supply chain suppliers to certify that the materials they incorporate into products were generated in compliance with applicable slavery and human trafficking laws.
+Supplier certification: Oracle has initiated a supplier certification process, which requires our direct hardware supply chain suppliers to certify to the best of their knowledge that the materials they incorporate into products were generated in compliance with applicable slavery and human trafficking laws.